seinwave/hyperbolator/DevLog.md

     - Exaggeration level 4
     - Exaggeration level 5

-- How to convert docx to doc, for Mammoth to work with?
+- ~How to convert docx to doc, for Mammoth to work with?~ (No need, Mammoth takes care of that for us.)

 - How to solve security issues (outdated lodash-merge as a dependency of HTML-docx-js.)